1920s

 But honestly, I bought this pattern entirely because I thought the illustration was so engaging.
 It's very tempting to supply a caption for it:

 "All hail to the god of sweet iced tea!
 Sing Lipton!
-Sing Tetley!"
+Sing Tetley!"or

 Monday, May 28, 2012